yetalit/Mojmelo/README.md

 ## Getting Started

-The following steps let you know how to get started with Mojmelo.
+If you are not familiar with Magic CLI and Mojo projects, here are some links to get you started: (Magic CLI) https://docs.modular.com/magic/ , (Mojo) https://docs.modular.com/mojo/manual/get-started/

 ### Prerequisites